Codecademy/docs/content/swiftui/concepts/drag-and-drop/drag-and-drop.md

 ## DropInfo

-**`DropInfo`** is a `structure` that gives information about a drop action.
-It is commonly used when handling drops with the `onDrop()` modifier. `DropInfo` gives details about the drop location, the types of data being dropped, and other important information.
+**`DropInfo`** is a structure that gives information about a drop action.
+It is commonly used when handling drops with the `.onDrop()` modifier. `DropInfo` gives details about the drop location, the types of data being dropped, and other important information.

 ## Drag and Drop in SwiftUI example